arangodb/docs/3.7/programs-arangod-rocksdb.md

 can be used to limit memory usage.
 If set to 0, the memory usage is not limited.

 If set to a value larger than 0, this will cap memory usage for write buffers but may have an effect on performance.
-If there is less than 4GiB of RAM on the system, the default value is 512MiB.
-If there is more, the default is `(system RAM size - 2GiB) * 0.5`.
+If there is more than 4GiB of RAM on the system, the default value is `(system RAM size - 2GiB) * 0.5`.

+For systems with less RAM, the default values are:

+* 512MiB for systems with between 1 and 4GiB of RAM.
+* 256MiB for systems with less than 1GiB of RAM.

 `--rocksdb.min-write-buffer-number-to-merge`